ndurner/ndurner.github.io/_posts/2024-04-21-stream-recording.md

 Problems:
 ⚒️ On the Windows Server, there initially was no soundcard.
-Fixed by simply installing [Virtual Audio Cable (VAC)] (https://vac.muzychenko.net/en/)?
+Fixed by simply installing [Virtual Audio Cable (VAC)](https://vac.muzychenko.net/en/)?
 [To revisit: is this really necessary?]

 ⚒️ On RDP disconnect, the OBS recording froze.
 Fixed with disconnecting using this command:
 > tscon %sessionname% /dest:console